thecodingcouple/mini-ld-67/README.md

 # mini-ld-67
-Source code for my [MiniLD #67](http://ludumdare.com/compo/2016/05/19/minild-67/) entry.
+Source code for our [MiniLD #67](http://ludumdare.com/compo/2016/05/19/minild-67/) entry.
 The theme is "classic mashmix."

 ## Third Party Assets